ericglau/workshop-30w3/README.md

 npx hardhat node
 ```

-3. Open a separate terminal in the project directory, then run the below to deploy and then upgrade a beacon proxy:
+3. Open a separate terminal in the project directory, then run the below to deploy and upgrade:
 ```
 npx hardhat run --network localhost scripts/deploy.js npx hardhat run --network localhost scripts/upgrade.js